 The Learning Commons is a campus hub equipped with modern learning facilities that encourages and facilitates individual and group study.

-Other Learning Commons includes The Oval at the first floor of Knowles Building and The Curve at the first and second floors of K.K.
+Other Learning Commons includes The Curve at the first and second floors of K.K.
 Leung Building.

 A variety of spaces are provided for individual and self-paced learning in the Learning Commons.
 These include quiet study areas, reading and lounging areas and individual workstations.
 Collaborative learning spaces are provided in the form of group study rooms with more traditionally styled work tables as well as diner booth style places that are well suited to group interactivity.

 The University has introduced a learning platform called Moodle with the Panopto recording and broadcasting system for all students on the University Portal.
 You, if enrolled, will be using that system during the study of a course to interact with fellow students, faculty members, and to listen to recorded lectures.

 Postgraduate Student Association (PGSA)